Manage automation flows

 Troubleshoot failed flows

-2. Try running the flow again to see if the issue resolves itself.
-Select the arrow next to your flow to display the failed flow.
-Select the Options menu (three dots) next to the failed flow and choose Retry.
+2. Select the Flow name to open the flow.
+If you make changes, you can try running the flow again to see if the flow works.
+Select the Options menu (three dots) next to the flow and choose Retry.

 retry-getID-flow.png